jaimemendozadev/FrontEndTakeHome_Challenge/README.md

 ## How to get started
 In your terminal:

+First, go to the root directory of the project folder.
+From there, run `$ npm install` to install all the dependencies.

-First, run `$ npm run build` to build the React project files.
+Second, run `$ npm run build` to build the React project files. <strong>Please wait until ALL the files finish building.</strong>

-Second, start the server with `$ npm start` and go to `http://localhost:8080` on your favorite browser.
+Third, start the server with `$ npm start`. <strong>Please wait until you see the Stations finish loading in your terminal.</strong>

-Voila!
+Go to `http://localhost:8080` on your favorite browser and voila!
 You should see a list of radio stations on the page and one of the radio feeds should automatically start playing in ReactPlayer.

 Please note our API is a work in progress.
 Some of the streams may not work.
 Also, clicking on the `Click to Play this Station` link won't automatically play the stream in ReactPlayer.
 You'll have to manually click on the Play button in ReactPlayer.